North Country (film): Plot

 In 1989, Josey Aimes flees from her abusive husband with her children, Sammy and Karen.
-She returns to her hometown in northern Minnesota's Iron Range to live with her parents, Alice and Hank.
+She returns to her hometown in northern Minnesota's Mesabi Iron Range to live with her parents, Alice and Hank.
 Hank is ashamed of his daughter, who had Sammy as a teenager by an unknown father: he believes she is promiscuous.
 While working in a hair salon, Josey reconnects with former acquaintance, Glory Dodge.
-She works at the local iron mine who suggests she do the same, as a job there pays six times more than what she earns now.
+She works at the local iron mine who suggests she do the same, as a job there pays six times her current wage.

 When Josey takes the job, her relationship with Hank becomes more strained.
 He also works at the mine and believes that women should not be working there, so Josey and her children move in with Glory and her husband, Kyle.
-Josey quickly befriends several other female workers at the mine and soon realizes the women are constant targets for sexual harassment and humiliation by most of their male co-workers.
-They, like Hank, believe the women are taking jobs more appropriate for men.
+Josey quickly befriends several other female workers at the mine but soon realizes the women are constant targets for sexual harassment and humiliation by most of their male co-workers.
+They, like Hank, believe that their jobs are more appropriate for men.

 Josey in particular is targeted by Bobby Sharp, her ex-boyfriend from high school.
 She tries to talk to her supervisor, Arlen Pavich, about the problem, but he refuses to take her concerns seriously.
 The women experience additional harassment and even abuse in retaliation.
-After Josey rebuffs Bobby's sexual advances, he spreads rumors that she attempted to seduce him, leading to his wife's public beration and humiliation of her at Sammy's hockey game.
-Sammy resents how the townspeople treat them and starts to believe the gossip about his mother's alleged promiscuity.
+After Josey rebuffs Bobby's sexual advances, he spreads rumors that she attempted to seduce him, leading to his wife publicly berating her at Sammy's hockey game.
+Sammy starts to believe the gossip about his mother's alleged promiscuity.

-Josey takes her concerns to the mine's owner Don Pearson, but his previous assurances that he is there to help are a ruse.
-She arrives to find that he has invited Pavich to the meeting, along with several other executives.
-Pearson offers to accept her resignation immediately, but she refuses.
-After he implies he believes the rumors about her promiscuity, she leaves devastated.
+Josey takes her concerns to the mine's owner, but his previous assurances that he is there to help are a ruse.
+She arrives to find that he has invited Pavich to the meeting, along with several executives.
+Pearson offers only to accept her resignation immediately, but she refuses.
+After he implies that he believes the rumors about her promiscuity, she leaves devastated.
 Later, after being physically and sexually assaulted by Bobby at work, Josey resigns.
 She then asks Bill White, a lawyer friend of Kyle and Glory, to help her file a lawsuit against the company.
 He advises her to recruit other women to form a class action lawsuit, which would be the first of its kind.